Seagoe Parish Magazíne.

 possible candidates explaining the aim of the organisation.

 their Parish Church.
-It expects them also to be
+It expects them also to become enthusiastic Church workers.

 The pupils attending the above School received